Spectral-weight sum rules for the hadronic vacuum polarization: Conclusions

 Given this puzzling state of affairs, it is important to develop methods that allow for detailed comparisons, zooming in on specific regions in $s$.
 The sum rules developed in this paper provide a tool for such investigations.
 The RWSRs of Sec.~\ref{sumrule1} are based on weighted spectral integrals with an adjustable narrow-weight function defined directly as a function of $s$.
 The quantities defined by such sum rules complement the window quantities of Ref.~\cite{RBC}, which are defined as a function of Euclidean time, and translate into rather wide windows as a function of $s$.\footnote{Our method differs from that of Ref.~\cite{Rwindow}, which attempts to narrow the window as a function of $s$ by taking linear combinations of windows defined as a function of Euclidean time.}

 In Sec.~\ref{sumrule2} we modified the RWSR approach by borrowing ideas from Ref.~\cite{HLT}, proposing a different set of sum rules, with weight functions that are linear combinations of simple exponential functions of $\sqrt{s}$.
 This class of sum rules has the advantage that the lattice side involves the lattice correlator for the vacuum polarization at a set of Euclidean $t$ values which are chosen by hand and which hence allow one to avoid contributions from the high-$t$ region, where lattice errors are large.
 This aids in the optimization of the precision of the lattice side of the sum rule.
 A key observation is that the weights used for the RWSRs can, moreover, be used as molds to cast the exponential weights, thus retaining the advantage of RWSRs.
 We note that our goal is not to reconstruct spectral data from the lattice, but rather to compare appropriately weighted, moderately localized versions of existing experimental spectral data with correspondingly weighted lattice data.
 Our goal is thus simpler than the goal of Ref.~\cite{HLT}.
 In particular, the casts are not used in any approximations; once a useful cast has been designed, it can be used in an exact EWSR, and the underlying mold discarded.
 In fact, there is considerable flexibility in designing EWSRs.
 An example of this flexibility is provided by the hatted weight functions based on Eq.~(\ref{Ahat}).
+Two key points are worth reiterating here.
+First, weights $W(s)$ very similar as functions of $s$ may produce significantly different relative errors on the lattice sides of the associated EWSRs.
+And second, given that the sum rules corresponding to different weights are all exact, one is free to choose, from any set of such similar weights, the one that produces the most stringent dispersive-lattice comparison.
+In the examples explored above, this would be the hatted EWSR weights.
 Additional ideas for designing practical exponential weights that are narrow as a function of $s$, moreover, almost certainly remain to be explored.

 At first glance, it is not obvious that these new methods will be practically useful, as there are reasons to worry that the lattice sides of our sum rules will typically have large errors.
 To investigate this worry, we studied, in Sec.~\ref{comparison}, two rational weights, $W_{1,5}$ and $W_{2,5}$, and their exponential cousins, numerically, using data from Ref.~\cite{KNT19} on the data side, and from Ref.~\cite{ABGP22} on the lattice side.
 We found that especially the exponential weights perform quite well for an investigation of, for example, the BaBar--KLOE discrepancy.
 With the projected increase in the precision of data from the lattice, and with more fine-tuning of the weights of Sec.~\ref{sumrule2}, we believe that the new tools provided in this paper are likely to prove quite useful for the investigation of currently existing discrepancies.